GeoModelLab/CrYP/README.md

 ---

 ## Introduction
 CrYP (Crop Yield Prediction) is an open-source tool designed for pixel-level crop yield forecasting over large regions.
-CrYP operates within the Google Earth Engine (GEE) platform, utilizing a simple crop model executed at run-time over geographic areas.
+CrYP operates within the Google Earth Engine (GEE) platform (https://earthengine.google.com/), utilizing a simple crop model executed at run-time over geographic areas.
 The app uses weather data from ERA5-Land and vegetation data from the MODIS Normalized Difference Vegetation Index.

 CrYP introduces a new approach for crop yield forecasting by incorporating real-time observed phenology into simple algorithms reproducing crop physiology.